serverlessworkflow/specification/specification.md

 At the core of the Serverless Workflow specification is described via its [JSON Schema](schema/workflow.json).
 This schema defines the workflow model.
 It can also be used for generation of many different artifacts such as APIs and SPIs and SDKs.
-Currently the specification provides SDKs for Go and Java and we hope to expand this list in the future.
+Currently the specification provides SDKs for [Go](https://github.com/serverlessworkflow/sdk-go) and [Java](https://github.com/serverlessworkflow/sdk-java) and and we hope to expand this list in the future.

-We also strives to provide a Technology Compatibility Kit (TCK) which provides a suite of tests usec for testing specification conformance.
+We also strive to provide a Technology Compatibility Kit (TCK) which provides a suite of tests used for testing specification conformance.

 The specification relies on runtime implementations to adopt the workflow definitions and provide execution semantics.